oliverjumpertz/oliverjumpertz/README.md

 ### Hi there 👋
+I'm Oliver, a Software and Cloud Architect working in the financial industry.

+My favorite stack is TypeScript in combination with Rust/WASM in the frontend and in the backend (with Node).

 <!--
 **excelbrium/excelbrium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.